gregreen/dustmaps/docs/maps.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A three-dimensional map of Milky Way dust extinction, incorporating a Gaussian
-process prior on the dust extinction density, similar to Leike & Enßlin (2019).
+process prior on the log of the dust extinction density, similar to Leike &
-The map is based on data from Gaia, 2MASS, Pan-STARRS 1 and ALLWISE, and is
+Enßlin (2019).
+The map is based on data from Gaia, 2MASS, Pan-STARRS 1 and
-calculated on a Cartesian grid spanning a (740 pc)×(740 pc)×(540 pc) box (in
+ALLWISE, and is calculated on a Cartesian grid spanning a
-Galactic *x*, *y* and *z*, respectively) centered on the Sun.
+(740 pc)×(740 pc)×(540 pc) box (in Galactic *x*, *y* and *z*, respectively)
+centered on the Sun.

 * **References**: `Leike, Glatzle & Enßlin (2020) <https://ui.adsabs.harvard.edu/abs/2020A%26A...639A.138L/abstract>`_
 * **Website**: `Zenodo <https://doi.org/10.5281/zenodo.3993082>`_